DimiTech/vim-workshop/presentation.md

 # Input commands

 ```
 i         - insert before cursor
 I, ^i     - insert before first non-blank in the line
 gI        - insert at column 1
 a         - append after cursor
 A, $a     - append at the end of the line
 o         - open line below
 O         - open line above
 :r file   - insert file after cursor line
+:r ![cmd] - insert output of a command [cmd]
 ```

 Insert commands put **vim** in **INSERT** mode.